M06-Unit 9 Secure your virtual hub using Azure Firewall Manager

 5. In Region, select your region.

-Repeat steps 1 to 14 above to create another similar virtual network and subnet but using the following information:
+Repeat steps 1 to 14 above to create another similar virtual network and subnet using the following information.
+You don’t need to wait for the first virtual network to finish deploying.

 • Resource Group: fw-manager-rg (select existing)